Canada grants asylum to Saudi woman who pleaded for help on Twitter in Bangkok

-OTTAWA — Canada granted asylum on Friday to the Saudi woman who won the world’s attention on social media in her desperate attempt to flee an abusive family after escaping to Thailand.
+OTTAWA — Canada granted asylum on Friday to the Saudi woman who won the world’s attention on social media as she fled an abusive family after escaping to Thailand.

 Prime Minister Justin Trudeau announced that Canada would accept 18-year-old Rahaf Mohammed Alqunun as a refugee, after she was stopped last Saturday at Bangkok airport by immigration police.
 Police denied her entry and seized her passport, while her brother and father travelled to Thailand to take her back to Saudi Arabia.